owl0108/MAIS202-Final-Project/README.md

     * Contains everything necessary to run the webapp.

 5. getPredictionModel.ipynb
-    * Jupyter Notebook to train the model
+    * Jupyter Notebook for training the model